 - Hourly Billing: In most cases, the attorneys at Plog & Stein are working and billing at their respective hourly rates.
 Hourly rates vary among the attorneys.
 Attorney and paralegal work is billed in increments of an hour, based on the work performed.

-With unbundled, flat fee work, the attorney will consult or draft without formally getting onto a court case.
+With unbundled services, whether flat fee or hourly billed, the attorney will consult or draft without formally getting onto a court case.
 In essence, the client pays as he or she goes, without being formally bound by a contract beyond for the piecework to be performed.
-However, keep in mind that with unbundled, flat fee services, that attorney is still bound to rules regarding attorney-client privilege and confidentiality.
+However, keep in mind that with unbundled, flat fee or hourly billed services, that attorney is still bound to rules regarding attorney-client privilege and confidentiality.